alehander42/fugazi/README.md

 ```

 ##implementation
-`fugazi` saves the arg labels and default values in class variables and combines them with args in `#initialize`
+`fugazi` saves the arg labels and default values in class inst variables and combines them with args in `#initialize`

 ##todo